Pressio/pressio/docs/pages/tutorials/tutorial3_fom.md

 # Tutorial: End-to-end analysis of the Shallow Water Equations with LSPG: Coupling to the FOM
+This page walks through writing a driver file for a FOM of the shallow water equations using Pressio's time marching schemes.
+The full code for this coupler is available in the [pressio-tutorials repo](https://github.com/Pressio/pressio-tutorials/blob/swe2d_tutorial/tutorials/swe2d/offline_phase/run_fom_for_training_params.cc).
 The first step in our driver file is to define types.
 Here, we start by defining our application to be the swe2d app, and then extract the relavant types from the app.
 ```cpp
 @codesnippet